lkprod3/jazz.bs/README.md

 ## JAZZ & BLUES (name subject to change)
 ###

-**jazz.bs** is a re-do of a site I made with **really** messy code found inside the /*earlyver*/ folder (you can see the site by clicking [here](http://lkprod3.github.io/jazz.bs/earlyver/)), this time focusing on a more responsive design rather than adapted by implementing the following:
+**jazz.bs** is a re-do of a site I made with **really** messy code found inside the /*earlyver*/ folder (you can see it by clicking [here](http://lkprod3.github.io/jazz.bs/earlyver/)), this time focusing on a more responsive design rather than adapted by implementing the following:
   * Bootstrap v4
   * Cleaner HTML and CSS
   * Better use of custom styles